Image Classification#

 2. Categorize images#

-In the Categories sub-menu on the right hand side you can see that there are already 3 classes defined for the U2OS example project.
-Click on the label label to the left of these categories to turn on/off (label/label) the display of these images.
+In the Categories sub-menu on the left hand side you can see that there are already 3 classes defined for the U2OS example project.
+To turn on/off the display of images under a given label, click on the filters filters icon on the right hand panel, and toggle the label of interest under By category.
 The classes are:

 • Unknown